 Enter the additional depreciation for the period after 1975.
-Additional depreciation is the excess of actual depreciation over depreciation figured using the straight line method.
+Additional depreciation is the excess of actual depreciation (including any 30% or 50% special depreciation allowance, or commercial revitalization deduction) over depreciation figured using the straight line method.
 For this purpose, do not reduce the basis under section 50(c)(1) (or the corresponding provision of prior law) to figure straight line depreciation.
+Also, if you claimed a commercial revitalization deduction, figure straight-line depreciation using the property's applicable recovery period under section 168.